osilander/203.311/Week4/Week4.md

     *In the practicals for weeks 4 to 11, you will encounter one question in each practical session that relates to different methods of visualisation.
 These will be highlighted as a “Portfolio Analysis”.
 For these, you will need to perform the necessary analyses and accompanying visualisations to communicate the results in a clear and aesthetically pleasing manner.
 You will also need to write a brief caption for each figure (100 words or less) explaining the visualisation and why you selected that particular one.
 Finally, you will also submit the code you have used to generate the visualisations.
 This code needs to be commented (for example, an average of one comment per line of code).
 Submit these to via Stream as a single .pdf.
 These should be in the order: code, followed by visualisation, followed by caption.
 If you have used both `terminal` and `R` code, please submit them together, with comments delimiting each section.*

-### Footnotes

-[^1]: The `$PATH` variable contains places (directories) in which your computer looks for programs.
-These directories are listed one after the other.
-The computer will search these in the order they are listed until the program you requested is found (or not, then it will complain).
-For example, you might have a `$PATH` variable that says: first look in my home directory (`~/`), and then in the `/usr/bin/` directory, and then in my friend's directory (`/friends_dir/sneaky_software_i_saved_there/`).
-However, those are *the only* places the computer will look.
-If you want the computer to look in more places, you have to add those locations to the `$PATH` variable.
-The `$` indicates that it is a *variable*.

-    After installation, `conda` would usually adjust your `$PATH` variable by adding the directory `~/miniconda3/bin` to your `$PATH` variable -- so that the program `conda` can be found anytime you open a new shell, and any program that `conda` installs will be used first because the computer will look in this directory first. *However*, `RStudioCloud` does not recognise the addition of `conda` to the path, so we add it manually.

-[^2]: Paired end Illumina `.fastq` files are often named with an internal "R1" and "R2".
-This refers the "Read 1" and "Read 2" and indicates, for convencience, that the files are paired.

 > You wanted a complete list of every sequencing platform, the read length, and the cost per Gbp?

 [Albert Vielella](https://docs.google.com/spreadsheets/d/1GMMfhyLK0-q8XkIo3YxlWaZA5vVMuhU1kg41g4xLkXc/edit#gid=1569422585 "detailed table of seq technologies")

 |Platform|Read length max: (paired-end*, Half of data in reads**)|Price per Gbp min: ($)|
 |-----------|-------------|------------|